(first appeared in the April 2015 issue of The Equiery)

 Quality: Be aware of the type of materials required versus what is being supplied.
 For the base layer (stone drainage layer), clean, hard, angular stone must be used.
 What does this mean?

-“Clean” means the stone has been washed so stone dust/fine soil is not washed straight into your drains, causing reduced flow of surplus water.
+“Clean” means the stone has been washed so stone dust/fine soil is not washed straight into your drains, causing reduced flow of surplus water, consequently meaning you won’t have to hire in a company like FS Drainage to unblock your drains for you.

 “Hard” means the stones are frost resistant, i.e., will not break down after successive winters, or fracture due to the weight of maintenance machinery.
 Granite or a hard limestone (not soft limestone) are is usually preferred.
 Take two stones and bang them together; they should not dust, crack or break.
 If they do, they are not frost resistant.
 If in doubt, the quarry can provide a technical data sheet.